We found 5 internists who accept Gold Compass 1500 near Bartow, FL.

-Dr. Mary Quillinan is a general internist.
-Her average patient rating is 2.5 stars out of 5.
+Dr. Mary Quillinan's area of specialization is general internal medicine.
+Dr. Quillinan's average patient rating is 2.5 stars out of 5.
 She accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
-Dr. Quillinan studied medicine at Philadelphia College of Osteopathic Medicine.
+She studied medicine at Philadelphia College of Osteopathic Medicine.

-Dr. Janivara Umesh is a Bartow, FL physician who specializes in general internal medicine.
-He trained at a hospital affiliated with Wayne State University for residency.
-Dr. Umesh accepts several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+Dr. Janivara Umesh's specialty is general internal medicine.
+He takes several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.

 Conditions / Treatments